 I’m not interested in starving you and you’re probably not interested in starving so let us focus on fasting and keeping carbohydrates low enough.

-Intermittent fasting is going brief periods without eating followed by “eating windows.”
+Intermittent fasting is going for brief periods without eating followed by “eating windows.”
 That sounds confusing so I made some neat graphics for you.

 Below I give you two of the most popular intermittent fasting protocols:

 INTERMITTENT FASTING PROTOCOL #1 – Daily 16 hour fast / 8-hour eating window